ankitpal01/RobotResultParser/README.md

 # Downloading the utility:
 In order to get this utility, go to <i>RobotResultParser/Publish/</i> in this repository and download the <i>RobotXMLParser.exe</i> and you are all set to use it.

-If you find it useful, please dont forget to give Star to my profile.
+If you find it useful, please dont forget to give Star to this utility.
 It would definitely encourage me to build and share many other utils.

 Thanks.